-- Develop essential skills for higher education and the workplace, in a subject area of their own choice. - interest.
+- Develop essential skills for higher education and the workplace, in a subject area of their own choice. - Develop greater ownership over their studies than ever before.
+They have free choice of project topic so can choose to explore an aspect of a subject they are studying, or another subject, or choose a topic in which you have a personal interest.